stadiamaps/acceptance-tests/README.md

 $ npm test
 ```

-Environment names can be specifie with `-e`
+Environment names can be specified with `-e`
 ```bash
 $ npm test -- -e bigdev
 ```